Baglan Bay: Baglan Energy Park

 Following the final closure of BP's Baglan Bay plant in 2004, the site was re-developed by BP, the Welsh Development Agency (WDA) and Neath Port Talbot County Borough Council.
 Baglan Bay power station, a 500 MW combined cycle gas turbine power plant operated by GE Power Systems was built and the remainder of the land was earmarked for a 180 acre business park, the Baglan Energy Park.
 Businesses locating at the park benefit from low cost electrical energy from the power station.
 Several plots are now developed with tenants or with speculative office and industrial premises available to let.
 A paper mill, Intertissue, part of the Italian paper tissue manufacturing company Sofidel Group, was completed in September 2006.
 The Energy Park is also home to the Baglan Bay Innovation Center, the Sustainable Product Engineering Centre for Innovative Functional Industrial Coatings (SPECIFIC) project, Hi-Lex Cable System Ltd, Remploy Ltd, Montagne Jeunesse, headquarters for Abertawe Bro Morgannwg University Health Board, and headquarters for Neath Port Talbot County Borough Council's service response centre.

 New facilities are under construction for Shield Medicare Ltd (a subsidiary of US sanitation supply company Ecolab) and the University of Glamorgan’s Hydrogen research and demonstration centre.
 Developer TCN UK is planning to develop a 57000 sqft. development called The Exchange which is expected to provide office space for 400 workers.

-Awards

-Baglan Energy Park won an award for best practice in regeneration at the British Urban Regeneration Association Awards (BURA) in December 2007, and the Local Government Chronicle and Health Service Journal Sustainable Communities regeneration award in February 2008.